Contact WKW

 Medical Malpractice Lawyers Medical Malpractice Lawyer Blog Indiana’s Medical Malpractice Caps

-Request a Free ConsultationUpdated January 31, 2019 | By Wilson Kehoe Winingham staff
+Request a Free ConsultationUpdated June 19, 2025 | By Wilson Kehoe Winingham staff

 The family of Debbie Plank was awarded $8.5 million against Community Hospital North after the hospital mismanaged an x-ray in 2001.
 She died from a bowel obstruction injury that could have been detected and surgically repaired had the hospital managed the radiograph appropriately.

 Of course, that award was reduced to $1.25 million by Indiana state law.
-The Plank’s lawyer has said he will appeal the reduction as unconstitutional under Article 1, Sections 20 and 23 of the Indiana Constitution.
+The Plank’s medical malpractice lawyer has said he will appeal the reduction as unconstitutional under Article 1, Sections 20 and 23 of the Indiana Constitution.

 Indiana’s current malpractice cap has been in place since 1999, when it was raised from $750,000.
 Besides the claim of unconstitutionality, that amount doesn’t even keep up with inflation—$1.25 million in 1999 equates to a little over $1.65 million in 2008 dollars, adjusted for inflation.